ADVANCED TUTORIALS

 Personal Kanban is a visual tool for project management, very simple to use, and flexible enough to have several actions running simultaneously.

-You have three columns where you can place your actions, named To Do, Doing and Done.
+There are three columns: To Do, Doing and Done, where you place actions.
 When you add a new action to the project, it is placed by default in the To Do column.

-Actions placed in the Doing column (3) will appear in the general lists of your system, while actions placed in the To Do column (2) will not appear in any general list, only in the project.
+Actions in the Doing column (3) will show up in the standard lists; those in To Do (2) stay visible only within the project.

 You decide what actions can be done at all times, moving them onto the Doing column.
 You can drag and drop the cards containing actions, both to move them to other column and to change the order within a column.

-The Actions tab (1) contains the active actions of the project, that is, those in the Next Actions, Calendar and Waiting For lists, in addition to the already Done actions.
+The Actions tab (1) displays all active project actions — those in Next Actions, Calendar, or Waiting For — plus completed items.
 These actions still are in their GTD lists, although they are displayed differently here.

-In long projects, when the Done column is growing non-stop, it ends up been unuseful.
-Now you have the option to work with two to three columns, to taste.
+In long projects, if the Done column keeps growing, it eventually becomes useless.
+You now have the option of using two or three columns, whichever suits you best.
 You can set each project to have the Done list be shown within the Kanban or outside the Kanban, as another list:

 Organize your Project List

-It is a common scenario to have a list with a lot of active projects, but only need to pay attention to some of them each week.
-Use the focus (1) option to indicate which projects require your attention now.
-These projects will be marked with a full-star icon and shown at the top of the list, and their actions will also appear at the top of your Next Actions list.
+It’s common to have many active projects, but only a few deserve your focus each week.
+Use the Focus (1) option to flag projects you should concentrate on now.
+These projects get a full-star icon and move to the top of the list; their actions also appear at the top of Next Actions.

-Likewise, when you create a new project, this will be added to the In progress list and it will be automatically selected.
+Similarly, when you create a new project, it’s added to In Progress and selected immediately.”